Mining industry of Eswatini: Production and impact

-The important mines in the country include the Bulembu asbestos mine, the Emaswati colliery and the Dvokolwako diamond mines and quarries.
-While the high quality anthracite coal of the Maloma Coal mine continues to be extracted as the quality of the coal produced is eight-ash grade compared to the earlier ten-ash variety.
-From the Dvokolwako Mine, diamond production was expected to achieve a yield of 80,000 carats per year.
+Important mines in the country include the Bulembu asbestos mine, the Emaswati colliery and the Dvokolwako diamond mines and quarries.
+While the high quality anthracite coal of the Maloma Coal mine continues to be extracted, the quality of the coal produced is eight-ash grade compared to the earlier ten-ash variety.
+Based on a 2011 estimate, diamond production from the Dvokolwako mine was expected to achieve a yield of 80,000 carats per year.

 Asbestos production, which was exploited to a large extent, is faced with problems due to decrease in international pricing.
 The tailings of the Ngwenya iron ore mine (the mine itself closed in 1977) are planned to be reworked to extract 2 million metric tons of iron ore concentrate annually.
 Gold extractions from the northwestern region of the country have been planned, with the Piggs Peak mine getting revived.
-More sites have been prospected for extraction to sustain an economic development of the mining sector.
+More sites have been prospected for extraction to sustain the economic development of the mining sector.

 Commodities

 Minerals under extraction in the country include coal, diamonds, gold, kaolin and silica.
 Other minerals such as arsenic, copper, manganese and tin are also found but are not found economical to extract.
 Coal and diamonds are mined for exports while quarries cater to the local needs.

+In addition to existing mining operations, soft earth minerals, including tantalum and lithium, have been located in recent mineralogical surveys which may substantially increase mining's share of the country's GDP.